wp-plugins/clicky/readme.txt

 1. The Clicky WordPress plugin settings panel.

 == Changelog ==

+= 1.1.2 =
+* Another tiny bugfix on the js outputted.

 = 1.1.1 =
 * Removed tracking of category and author due to complaints.
 We'll see later if there's a way to add it back in more wisely.